-Effective October 1, 2014, DRG-exempt hospitals are reimbursed for hospital services at 90% of the calculated cost-to-charge ratio for freestanding rehabilitation hospitals and freestanding long-term care hospitals.
-For James Cancer Center, reimbursement for hospital services will be set at 97% of the calculated cost-to-charge ratio for services incurred from October 1, 2014 through June 30, 2015, 94% of the calculated cost-to-charge ratio for services incurred from July 1, 2015 through June 30, 2016, and 91.7% of the calculated cost-to-charge ratio for services incurred after July 1, 20161.
+For James Cancer Center, reimbursement for hospital services was set at 97% of the calculated cost-to-charge ratio for services incurred from October 1, 2014 through June 30, 2015, 94% of the calculated cost-to-charge ratio for services incurred from July 1, 2015 through June 30, 2016, and 91.7% of the calculated cost-to-charge ratio for services incurred after July 1, 2016.2 CY 2015 hospital experience from James Cancer Center were re-priced to reflect reimbursement rates effective January 1, 2017.
+The aggregate percentage change in ODM reimbursement was applied to DRG-exempt facility expenditures incurred during the CY 2015 base experience period and weighted with other facility expenditures to estimate the impact of this reimbursement change for inpatient and outpatient services.